nuwave/lighthouse/docs/master/api-reference/commands.md

 ## interface

-Create a class for a GraphQL interface type.
+Create a type resolver class for a GraphQL interface type.

     php artisan lighthouse:interface <name>

 ## mutation

-Create a class for a single field on the root Mutation type.
+Create a resolver class for a single field on the root Mutation type.

     php artisan lighthouse:mutation <name>